Iroquoian peoples

-The Iroquoian peoples are an ethnolinguistic group of peoples from eastern North America.
-Their traditional territories, often referred to by scholars as Iroquoia, stretch from the mouth of the St. Lawrence River in the north, to modern-day North Carolina in the south.
+The Iroquoian peoples, also rarely referred to as Nadoueks, are an ethnolinguistic group of peoples in eastern North America.
+Their traditional territory, sometimes referred to by scholars as Iroquoia, stretches from the mouth of the St. Lawrence River in the north, to the Cape Fear River in the south.
+Now they are distributed throughout Canada and the United States as far west as Oklahoma.

-Historical Iroquoian people were the Five nations of the Iroquois or Haudenosaunee, Huron or Wendat, Petun, Neutral or Attawandaron, Erie people, Wenro, Susquehannock and the St. Lawrence Iroquoians.
+Some Iroquoian-speaking peoples are the member nations of the Haudenosaunee, Wendat, Tionontate and Neutral confederacies.
+Other peoples include the Erie, Wenro, Susquehannock, Cherokee and Meherrin.

-The Cherokee are also an Iroquoian-speaking people.

-There is archaeological evidence for Iroquoian peoples in the area around present-day New York state by approximately 500 to 600 AD, and as far back as 4000 BC.
+There is archaeological evidence for Iroquoian peoples in the area around present-day New York state by approximately 500 to 600 AD.
 Their distinctive culture seems to have developed by about 1000 AD.